Pre-doctoral Initiation to Research Program (PIR)

 You are a Sciences Po Law School student, currently registered in the M1 or doing a gap year.
 You are interested in legal research.
 You are considering a career in academia and research, but you are not sure whether this is the right choice for you.
-Sciences Po Law School offers you the opportunity to participate in the Pre-Doctoral Preparation Program (PIR).
+Sciences Po Law School offers you the opportunity to participate in the Pre-Doctoral Initiation to Research Program (PIR).

 What is it ?